Exclusive: New Sonic board game lets you ruin someone's day by sabotaging rivals

 A new Sonic board game called Sonic: Super Teams is on the way this March, and GamesRadar+ can exclusively reveal the first look at it.

-Developed by Asmodee and Zygomatic, Sonic: Super Teams is a board game for families that's set to launch this March 15 in the UK and many parts of Europe (it's a European exclusive for now).
+Developed by Asmodee and Zygomatic, Sonic: Super Teams is a board game for families that's set to launch this March 15 in the UK and many parts of Europe (it's a European exclusive, so no US release is on the cards).
 Starring eight classic characters in teams of two, you've got to lead them through the Green Hill Zone while keeping an eye out for sabotage from other players.
 More specifically, you can show how much you care by sending them into spikes.
 Charming.

 Even when taking such skulduggery into account, this Sonic board game lasts roughly 20 minutes and is suitable for two to four players aged seven and up.
 You can see it for yourself below.